Claim History

 • The claim will reappear as a reminder after a set time (e.g., one week, two weeks, or one month).

-• The claim will only show up again when the reminder is due, allowing you to address it at the appropriate time.
+• The claim will only reappear when the reminder is due, ensuring timely follow-up.

 • Once a reminder is created, it cannot be removed or deleted.